jrhicks/loopback-authorization-practice/README.md

  [ ] registerRole $WithProjectsCompany

- [X] Use a posthook to filter Sieras to status='published'
+ [X] Use a operationhook to filter Sieras to status='published'

  [ ] Only limit sieras to sttus='published' based on user's role